AshiInSun/PKS_method/README.md

   4 5
   5 6

-* The package only stores simple graphs.
+* The package only manages simple graphs.
 If the input contains multiple edges, they will be merged into one single edge.
 Loops are ignored.

 ## Usage
-* Notation: We call V the node set, E the edge set.

 * Usage example:
 	python main.py -f ./data/ucidata-zachary/out.ucidata-zachary -o ./karateclub.out -v